12.4 Functional Requirements

 There are many approaches for capturing and documenting requirements.
 One approach employs use cases.
 A use case describes how a human or external system (known as actors in the use case terminology) interacts with the system in question.
 By definition, a use case defines a system feature that delivers business value.

-Use cases are an excellent medium for describing the functional behavior of VaR systems because they are easy for both business users and IT developers to understand.
+Use cases are an excellent medium for describing the functional behavior ofvalue-at-risk systems because they are easy for both business users and IT developers to understand.
 Use cases can also provide a natural segmentation for phasing the software development.
 Once use cases are defined, the business team can prioritize them and work with the IT team to define software releases that consist of collections of use cases.

 Different approaches can be used for prototypes.
 The form of the prototype is less important than communicating the system requirements effectively.
 Some examples of effective prototyping strategies include: